EloquentOps/retool-ai-chat-plus/README.md

 {
   action: 'restore',
   messages: [],
-  timestamp: Date.now() // Add this to force component reaction }
+  timestamp: Date.now() // Add this to force component reaction with same payload }
 ```